Petra Kvitová: Kvitová vs. Wozniacki

-Kvitová and Caroline Wozniacki met 14 times.
-Kvitová leads the head-to-head 8–6.
-They played each other at least once a year, beginning in 2009 until 2018.
+Kvitová and Caroline Wozniacki met 15 times.
+Kvitová leads the head-to-head 8–7.
+They played each other at least once a year, from their first meeting in 2009 up until 2018.

-Their first meeting came in 2009 in the second round of the Swedish Open with Wozniacki winning comfortably.
+Their first meeting came in the second round of the 2009 Swedish Open with Wozniacki winning comfortably.
 The following year, in the first round of the Madrid Open, Wozniacki beat Kvitová once again.
 Two months later, Kvitová scored her first win over Wozniacki in the fourth round of the Wimbledon Championships, winning with the loss of just two games.
 At the end of the year, the two met in the third round of the China Open where Wozniacki beat Kvitová comfortably once more and ensured herself the world No. 1 ranking as a result.

 Kvitová then proceeded to win their next three clashes – in the round-robin stage of the 2011 WTA Tour Championships, Montreal semifinals in 2012 and Dubai semifinals in 2013.
 Wozniacki exacted revenge by winning their next two meetings – in the third round of Cincinnati in 2013 and the round-robin stage of the 2014 WTA Finals.

-After that, Kvitová won their next four meetings in a row, all on hard courts – the New Haven semifinals in 2015, second round of the Rio Olympics in 2016, third round of Beijing in 2017 and the semifinals of Doha in 2018, the latter where Wozniacki served for the match twice.
-Wozniacki then ended the losing streak with a win in their last clash, the round robin stage of the 2018 WTA Finals where she edged past Kvitová in three sets.
-Wozniacki then retired in 2020 after the Australian Open.
+After that, Kvitová won their next four meetings in a row, all on hard courts – the semifinals of New Haven in 2015, second round of the Rio Olympics in 2016, third round of Beijing in 2017 and the semifinals of Doha in 2018, whereby in the latter where Wozniacki served for the match twice.
+Wozniacki next ended the losing streak with a win in the round robin stage of the 2018 WTA Finals where she edged past Kvitová in three sets, and it would be their final meeting before Wozniacki retired in 2020 after the Australian Open.

+Wozniacki returned to the sport in 2023 at the Canadian Open, and the pair would resume their rivalry weeks later, in the second round of the US Open.
+There, Wozniacki upset 11th seed Kvitová in straight sets, which was also the best win of Wozniacki's career in terms of ranking since their previous clash at the WTA Finals nearly five years ago.